villez/rbcal/README.md

 	rbcal 7-10          # display July-October for current year rbcal 2015          # display full year, Jan-Dec 2015

+So the supported parameter combinations are:

+* no parameters: display the current month only
+* a single parameter: the year to display in full
+* two numbers separated by a dash: a month range for the current year
+* two numbers separated by a space: month and year
+* two dash-separated numbers + 3rd number: month range and year

 ## Installing

-Requires Ruby 1.9.x/2.x - does *NOT* work with Ruby 1.8.7.
-The exact version cutoff hasn't been determined.
-The reason is mainly because the program utilizes the `Date` stdlib class heavily, and some of the features used aren't available in 1.8.7; since it has been end-of-lifed already, I have no interest in doing the workarounds to support it.
-Also, recent versions not tested with 1.9.x either, and 1.9.3 will reach end of support in 2015 as well, so no plans to put effort into that either.
+Ruby 2.x strongly recommended; may work with 1.9.x but no longer tested with those.
+Does *NOT* work with Ruby 1.8.7, mainly because the program utilizes the `Date` stdlib class heavily, and some of the features used aren't available in 1.8.7, which has been end-of-lifed anyway.

 There is a simple shell script to install the program for use, `install`.
 However it's very basic and just copies the main script